Gamebook Tracker

 The screen is split into two areas:

-The sidebar can be collapsed using the button on its right edge, giving the graph the full screen width.
+The sidebar can be collapsed using the button on its right edge, giving the map the full screen width.
 Click to expand it again.

 A current run path strip is pinned above the graph, showing the sequence of sections visited so far.
 Click the button on the right of the header to collapse or expand it.